coder/coder/docs/admin/git-providers.md

 Coder integrates with git providers so developers can authenticate with repositories within their workspace.

+> Git authentication is free up to 20 users.
+[Upgrade to Enterprise](../enterprise.md) to remove this limit.

 ## How it works

 When developers use `git` inside their workspace, they are first prompted to authenticate.
 After that, Coder will store/refresh tokens for future operations.